 As you might imagine, I get questions like this all the time.
-As a result, I do have recommendations for security software and techniques to stay safe in various articles all over Ask Leo!.

 The short-short version

 Most home and small-business users who don’t want to think about it too much should simply:

 - Get a router, even if you have only one computer.
 This will be your primary firewall.

 - Use Windows Defender, already installed in Windows 8, 8.1, and 10, or install the free Microsoft Security Essentials for Windows 7.
 This will be your security software: anti-virus, anti-spyware, and malware scanner.

 - Make sure Windows Update is on to keep your computer as up to date as possible.

 - Make sure Windows Firewall is on when you travel — or just leave it on all the time.

 Windows Defender — referred to as “Windows Security” in Windows 10 — comes pre-installed in Windows 10.
 Microsoft seems to be improving it with every release.